-20. Electronic Devices
+15. Electronic Devices

-A. Cell Phones
+A. Cell Phones and Wearable Smart Devices

 Cell phones are permitted; however, they must be turned off on school property.
 Cell phones may not be carried during the school day or after hours.
-The phone must be kept in the student's book bag.
-Students may not display a cell phone or use it for any reason while on school premises or at a school sponsored event, at any time.
+They must be kept in the student's backpack.
+Students may not display a cell phone for any reason while on school premises or at a school sponsored event,.
 The only exception to this rule will be made by a CRCS staff member during away athletic games.